RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

     - /etc/opt/redislabs/redislabs_custom_install_version
     - /etc/opt/redislabs/redislabs_env_config.sh

-To install RS in specified file directories, run:
+To install to specific directories, run:

 ```sh
 sudo ./install.sh --install-dir <path> --config-dir <path> --var-dir <path>
 ```
 {{% /expand %}}

-- RS is installed with the system user and group `redislabs:redislabs`
+- Redis Software is installed with the system user and group `redislabs:redislabs`
-    {{% expand "How can I install RS with a specific system user and group?" %}}
+    {{% expand "How can I install using specific system user and group?" %}}

-By default, RS is installed with the user:group `redislabs:redislabs`.
+By default, Redis Software is installed with the user:group `redislabs:redislabs`.
-During the installation you can specify the OS user and group that RS is installed with and that owns all of the RS processes.
+During the installation you can specify the OS user and group, which owns all Redis Software processes.
 If you specify the user only, then installation is run with the primary group that the user belongs to.

 {{< note >}}
 - Custom installation user is supported on RedHat Enterprise Linux versions 6 and 7.
 - When you install with custom directories, the installation does not run as an RPM file.
-- You must create the user and group that you want to install with before you install RS.
+- You must create the user and group befor attempting to install Redis Software.
-- You can specify an LDAP user as the RS installation user.
+- You can specify an LDAP user as the installation user.
 {{< /note >}}

-To install RS with a specified user and group, run:
+To specify the user and group, run:

 ```sh
 sudo ./install.sh --os-user <user> --os-group <group>
 ```
     {{% /expand %}}

-To install RS on Linux from the CLI:
+To install on Linux from the CLI:

 1. Copy the installation package to the node.